jabagawee/playing-with-kubernetes/README.md

 Kubernetes server.

-Shout out to [@garybernhardt](https://github.com/garybernhardt) for his style tricks that influenced how I wrote this bash scripts.
+Shout out to [@garybernhardt](https://github.com/garybernhardt) for his style tricks that influenced how I wrote these bash scripts.

 ## Fresh Start